hopechong/alluxio/docs/en/ufs/CephFS.md

 {% navtabs Test %}
 {% navtab cephfs %}

-An CephFS location can be mounted at a nested directory in the Alluxio namespace to have unified access to multiple under storage systems.
+A CephFS location can be mounted at a nested directory in the Alluxio namespace to have unified access to multiple under storage systems.
 Alluxio's [Command Line Interface]({{ '/en/operation/User-CLI.html' | relativize_url }}) can be used for this purpose.

 Issue the following command to use the ufs cephfs: